 For a charge of possession of marijuana, second offense, Iowa Code 124.401(5) refers you on over to Iowa Code 903.1, which provides that you’ll be subjected to a fine of between $315 and $1875.
 That fine will be subjected to a 35% surcharge, per Iowa Code 911.1, because the government needs more of your money to be able to properly fund their arrests and prosecutions of more people.
 That surcharge will bring the actual total to the fine-monies the court demands to $425.25 – $2531.25.
 The law enforcement initiative surcharge ups this to $450.25 – $2656.25.

-If you’re facing a charge of possession of marijuana, third offense, Iowa’s gonna go ahead and call that an aggravated misdemeanor and demand that you pay a fine of $625 – $6250 (that’s $843.75 – $8437.50 after that first surcharge and then $968.75 – $8562.50 after the police get their dollar bills) and spend up to two years in jail because, you know, you’re clearly a threat to society, you dangerous, dangerous pot smoker.
+If you’re facing a charge of possession of marijuana, third offense, Iowa’s gonna go ahead and call that an aggravated misdemeanor and demand that you pay a fine of $625 – $6250 (plus surcharges) and spend up to two years in jail because, you know, you’re clearly a threat to society, you dangerous, dangerous pot smoker.
 You needed a marijuana possession lawyer two or more charges ago and you need one now.